 One student summed up the excitement, saying, “Being the first person to touch these artefacts in 9000 years is just, wow.”

 In addition to searching for Aboriginal artefacts in a pit with an archaeologist, the cultural heritage excursion included Aboriginal storytelling with Wadawurrung elder, Uncle Bryon Powell, and an overview of the Drysdale Bypass project.

-MRPA Project Director Tim Price said, “By completing cultural heritage recovery work, we can respectfully, sensitively and temporarily remove Aboriginal artefacts from country.”
+MRPV Project Director Tim Price said, “by completing cultural heritage recovery work, we can respectfully, sensitively and temporarily remove Aboriginal artefacts from country.”

 “Through the discovery of artefacts, the Wadawurrung people can piece together their history and understand the ways in which their people used the land,” Mr Price said.

 - tools (used for hunting, cutting and scraping)